PSDI-UK/psdi-data-conversion/README.md

 pytest
 ```

-## Licencing
+## Licensing

 This project is provided under the Apache License version 2.0, the terms of which can be found in the file `LICENSE`.

 This project redistributes compiled binaries for the Atomsk and c2x converters.
-These are both licenced under the
+These are both licensed under the
 GNU General Public License version 3 and are redistributed per its terms.
 Any further redistribution of these binaries,
-including redistribution of this project as a whole, including them, must also follow the terms of this licence.
+including redistribution of this project as a whole, including them, must also follow the terms of this license.

-This requires conspicuously displaying notice of this licence, providing the text of of the licence (provided here in
+This requires conspicuously displaying notice of this license, providing the text of of the license (provided here in
 the files `psdi_data_conversion/bin/LICENSE_C2X` and `psdi_data_conversion/bin/LICENSE_ATOMSK`), and appropriately
 conveying the source code for each of these.
 Their respective source code may be found at: